satishbabu/hello-flask/readme.md

 ```

+## Automate appEngine deployment

+Enable the AppEngineAdmin and Cloud Build APIs
+TODO: do this from terraform scripts

+Grant App Engine access to the Cloud Build service account

+Create a build trigger

+More details are at https://cloud.google.com/source-repositories/docs/quickstart-triggering-builds-with-source-repositories

 ## Debug
 Set the debug to True "app.run(debug=True)".
 Note down the PIN from the console and then Python allows debug from the webpage.
 Note that this has to be turned off in production.